Reparations for Slavery – Top 3 Pros and Cons

 Slavery left African American communities at the mercy of the “slave health deficit,” which should be addressed with reparations.

-Health Policy Research Scholar Brittney Butler, PhD, explains, “The health effects of slavery and racism in the U.S has transcended generations and laid the foundation of poor health for Black families in the U.S….
+Health Policy Research Scholar Brittney Butler explains, “The health effects of slavery and racism in the U.S has transcended generations and laid the foundation of poor health for Black families in the U.S….
 The connection between health disparities and racism dates back to slavery.
 The Slave trade introduced European diseases to African and Indigenous populations, and prior to arriving to these shores, the long journey to North America and the horrible ship conditions increased risk for disease and mortality with the leading cause of death being dysentery.
 If they survived the treacherous journey, they were forced to live and work under inhumane conditions that further exacerbated their risk for chronic and respiratory diseases.
 During slavery, white physicians experimented on, exploited and discarded Black bodies under the auspice of advancing medicine … once the enslaved people were free, they had minimal access to health care and other basic necessities.”

 Post-slavery, health disparities continued in terms of differences in access to and care within the health care system, as well as higher levels of disease due to higher rates of exposure and differing life opportunities.
 Black Americans are more likely to be underinsured or uninsured, and less likely to have a primary care physician.
 High blood pressure, asthma, strokes, heart disease, cancer, and diabetes are more prevalent among African Americans than white Americans.

-Oliver T. Brooks, President of the National Medical Association, stated, “It is known that the social determinants of health (SDoH) play as important a role in a person’s health as genetics or medical treatment.
+Oliver T. Brooks, President of the National Medical Association, states, “It is known that the social determinants of health (SDoH) play as important a role in a person’s health as genetics or medical treatment.
 There are broadly six SDoH categories: economic stability, physical environment, education, food community and social content and healthcare systems.
 African Americans are adversely affected in this arena.”

-Brooks continued, in terms of COVID-19, “with poorer housing we cannot generally socially isolate at home each in a different wing of the house; in some instances, there may be six people in a 2-bedroom apartment.
+Brooks continues, in terms of COVID-19, “with poorer housing we cannot generally socially isolate at home each in a different wing of the house; in some instances, there may be six people in a 2-bedroom apartment.
 We work in types of employment that will not allow us to work from home; going out to work puts one at a higher risk of acquiring the infection.
 Many of these jobs also do not provide healthcare coverage.”Reparations could bolster African American healthcare as well as the underlying social conditions that have resulted in the health disparity.Read More

 There is already precedent for the paying of reparations to the descendants of slaves and to other groups by the US federal government, US state and local governments, and international organizations.